peteriou18/f-os/README.md

 label - get value from stack, create word with execution semantic: calculate and compile value to code segment T->T,N - put on stack counter of string. restart - quick warm system reload.
+_CMOVE ( addr1 addr2 n -- ) - copy string of n char from addr2 to addr1.